 The classes in school go on several field trips during the year to enhance their learning.
 Parents assist the teachers as chaperones and drivers, but other volunteers are welcome.

 Do you have expertise in accounting, money management, or marketing?
 The Finance Committee advises the pastor on the administrative realm of parish life.
 Members serve a three year term, with two new members added each year.

 KNIGHTS OF COLUMBUS

 St. Ann has a council of the Knights of Columbus.
 This fraternal organization can do great works for our parish and beyond.

 The Liturgy Committee helps lead the members of the parish to a more effective expression of faith in worship through the Sunday and special liturgies throughout the year.
-Would like to use your talents to enhance the liturgical celebrations?
+Would you like to use your talents to enhance the liturgical celebrations?
 Contact Fr.
-Bill Kempf.
+Nick Winker.

 MEALS ON WHEELS

 Volunteers are needed to give a few hours of time to deliver lunchtime meals to the elderly and housebound or convalescent people who cannot prepare a hot nutritious noon meal.
 Drivers and workers are needed.
 Volunteers interested in giving a few hours of time, as well as persons in need of these services are urged to call Carol Giblin at 383-3832.

 The Men’s Club gives financial support to the entire athletic program for boys and girls of St. Ann Parish.
 It sponsors the Monsignor Sprenke Soccer Tournament.
 The club is active in social functions of the parish as well as assisting other organizations with their projects.
 The Men’s Club meets on the last Wednesday of the month at 8:15 p.m.
 Please do not feel that you need an invitation to attend one of the meetings.
 All men of the parish are welcome and encouraged to be members of the Men’s Club.